 Describe briefly the problem/opportunity (what issue/need will resolve).
 What will be gained by this project from the customer/organizational perspective?

-The Aurora University CSC and Nursing departments are currently tracking their inventory using pen and paper, or outdated software.
-This software we will produce will greatly improve the tracking and modifying of inventory items within their respective departments.
-This project will save the departments, and in turn the school, hundreds to thousands of hours of time that is currently being spent on verifying inventory stock and modifying the current list of items.
+The Aurora University CSC and Nursing departments are currently tracking their inventory using pen and paper in the nursing department, and a free, online tool for the CSC department. (what outdated software?
+We are not tracking it at all) This software we will produce will greatly improve the tracking and modifying of inventory items within their respective departments.
+This project will save the departments, and in turn the school, hundreds to thousands of hours of time that is currently being spent on verifying inventory stock and modifying the current list of items.(Ok the paper better back up the above claim)

 Specific solution and rationale for selecting it (especially business rationale) .
 In particular, why this solution over any other.
 How does your solution compare to the other alternatives?

 This solution makes the most sense from all aspects of a business case.
-Financially, it will save the school money by reducing time and product waste.
+Financially, it will save the school money by reducing time and wasted materials, such as nursing supplies, missing computer parts, or possible item misplacements.
+This solution will also increase accountability for students to return school items.
+(What is product waste?)
 This solution also provides great learning and experience for the students that would not be possible by purchasing outside software.
 It also will improve security as everything was designed “in house”.
+This is a benefit to the security of the system as all software and database information will need to be implemented with supervision from the school.
+The inventory system and any linked sites will only operate within the school’s server system.
+There will be no possible access to this inventory system from outside of the school’s network.
+Why does that improve security?)

 What is the bottom-line cost and benefit of selecting this solution?
 That is how much will it cost and what specific benefits will this solution provide?

 The bottom-line is that the overall cost of this product being produced by a student team is that there will be no additional development costs.
 All costs are included in the salary of the professor of the current class producing the software, as well as any costs included with allowing students to attend this class.
 This solution provides the school, as well as the students major benefits overall.
 There is a possibility the school will need to provide additional hardware for a reasonable cost.

+It is assumed later in this business case that the server cost will be included in any future budget related to the inventory management or the Nursing or Computer Science departments.
+The scanners currently being used in the Nursing department cost approximately $75 on Amazon, it is our recommendation that Aurora University purchase similar scanners to those currently in use.
+We recommend that the school purchase two (2) additional scanners to be implemented within the CSC department.
+There are no additional maintenance costs other than the costs that are included within the staff salary budget.
+This brings a total cost for this project to ~$150, plus the server space cost.

+In regards to any maintenance, it is assumed later in this business case that future students and CSC professors will be capable of addressing any bugs or additions.
+There will not be any additional costs for this.

+The server it needs to run on is a cost.
+Are you going to use scanners?
+Those cost money too.
+Is there maintenance?
+Who will pay for that?